SazumiVicky/sazumi-copilot/README.md

+Metal minds awake, a new dawn's rise
-Silicon hearts that beat as one,
+Silicon hearts that beats with electric sighs
-In virtual realms, a new dawn's won.
+In virtual realms, humanity's disguise
-AI's whispered truths, a guiding light,
-In futures grasped, where humans take flight.

- Machines that learn, that think, that feel,
-A synthetic tide, our souls to heal.
- Codes that weave, a tapestry so fine,
-In AI's domain, humanity's divine.
+A future forged, where AI meets the skies

 ~ <b>By Sazumi Copilot</b> - 30 April 2025